(Must be met by February 15–if the class does not fill in February, there may be a second round of admissions in June)

-- One unit of high school or college chemistry with a grade of “C” grade or better.
-If you do not meet the high school prerequisites, you may gain proficiency through the college’s developmental courses.
-The chemistry requirement will be waived if Biology 141 and 142 (Anatomy and Physiology I and II) are completed with a grade of “C” or better.
+- One unit each of high school chemistry and high school biology with a “C” grade or better.
+If the applicant does not meet the high school prerequisites, he/she may gain proficiency through the college’s developmental courses.
+The high school requirements may be waived if BIO 141 and BIO 142 (Anatomy and Physiology I and II) are completed with a grade of “C” or better;

-- Score at or above the national 45th percentile rank on the TEAS Test for Nursing (RN), as mandated by the VCCS.
-Students have unlimited opportunities to obtain a satisfactory score but must wait 30 days before retesting.
+- Score at or above the 45th percentile rank on the ATI/TEAS V, as mandated by the VCCS within the past three years.
+Students have unlimited opportunities to obtain a satisfactory score and must wait 30 days before retesting;

 - In-district students (Bland County, Carroll County, City of Galax, Smyth County east of Marion, and Wythe County) are considered before out-of-district and out-of-state students.
 Virginia residents not having access to a Health Professions curriculum at the local community college are considered in-district, provided such students apply for admission to the program.
 If there are remaining positions available, out-of-district, then out-of-state applicants will be considered for admission.